jj-vcs/jj/docs/design/run.md

 - Customized failure messages, this maybe useful for bots, it could be similar to Bazel's `select(..., message = "arch not supported for $project")`.
-- Make `jj run` asynchronous by spawning a `main` process, directly return to the user and incrementally updating the output of `jj st`.
+- Make `jj run` asynchronous by spawning a `main` process, directly return to the user and incrementally updating the output of `jj status`.